Holly ColeVice President of Grants and Program

 What do you do at the GHACF?

-As the Director of Grants and Program, I have the opportunity to lead the development, implementation, and evaluation of the Foundation’s comprehensive competitive grants program.
+As the Vice President of Grants and Program, I have the opportunity to lead the development, implementation, and evaluation of the Foundation’s comprehensive competitive grants program.
 In addition, I support the grantmaking initiatives of our committee-advised funds and affiliate foundations.

 I also have the privilege of overseeing the Foundation’s educational initiatives, including the Tri-Cities College Access Network (TCAN) and our competitive scholarship program.